-Severe neutropenia (<0.5 X 10/L) without infection has been uncommonly reported in short-term placebo controlled monotherapy clinical trials with SEROQUEL.
+Severe neutropenia (neutrophil count <0.5 X 10^{9} /L) without infection has been uncommonly reported in short-term placebo controlled monotherapy quetiapine clinical trials.
 There have been reports of agranulocytosis (severe neutropenia with infection) among all patients treated with quetiapine during clinical trials (rare) as well as post-marketing reports (including fatal cases).

-Most of these cases of severe neutropenia have occurred within the first two months of starting therapy with SEROQUEL.
+Most of these cases of severe neutropenia have occurred within the first two months of starting therapy with quetiapine.
 There was no apparent dose relationship.
 Possible risk factors for neutropenia include pre-existing low white cell count (WBC) and history of drug induced neutropenia.

 There have been cases of agranulocytosis in patients without pre-existing risk factors.

 Neutropenia should be considered in patients presenting with infection, particularly in the absence of obvious predisposing factor(s), or in patients with unexplained fever, and should be managed as clinically appropriate.

-Quetiapine should be discontinued in patients with a neutrophil count $<1.0 \text{ X } 10^9/\text{L}$ .
-These patients should be observed for signs and symptoms of infection and neutrophil counts followed (until they exceed $1.5 \text{ X } 10^9/\text{L}$ ) (See 'Undesirable effects').
+Quetiapine should be discontinued in patients with a neutrophil count <1.0 X 10^{9} /L. Patients should be observed for signs and symptoms of infection and neutrophil counts followed (until they exceed 1.5 X 10^{9} /L) (see section 4.8).

-Increases in blood glucose and hyperglycemia
+Increases in blood glucose and hyperglycaemia

 Increases in blood glucose and hyperglycemia, and occasional reports of diabetes, have been observed in clinical trials with quetiapine.
 Although a causal relationship with diabetes has not been established, patients who are at risk for developing diabetes are advised to have appropriate clinical monitoring.
-Similarly, patients with existing diabetes should be monitored for possible exacerbation (See 'Undesirable effects').

-Hyperglycemia or exacerbation of pre-existing diabetes has been reported in very rare cases during treatment with atypical antipsychotics, including SEROQUEL.
+Similarly, patients with existing diabetes should be monitored for possible exacerbation (see section 4.8).
+Hyperglycemia or exacerbation of pre-existing diabetes has been reported in very rare cases during treatment with atypical antipsychotics, including quetiapine.
 Assessment of the association between atypical antipsychotic use and glucose abnormalities is complicated by the possibility of an increased background risk of diabetes mellitus in patients with schizophrenia, and the increasing incidence of diabetes mellitus in the general population.
 Some epidemiological studies suggest an increased risk of treatment-emergent hyperglycemia-related adverse events in patients treated with the atypical antipsychotics.